brookk16/Think-IT/README.md

 # Think-it: data visualization dashboard

+This website is currently only hosted on Github pages, and can be run by clicking [here](https://brookk16.github.io/Think-IT/).

 This is a monthly sales data visualization dashboard, focusing on providing the data on each of their 10 store's: revenue, losses, leads and appointments.
 This dashboard provides the means to quickly view summary data for each/all the stores, and to compare their performaces.